Emotional Release: Why Runners Cry at the Finish

 Race day is upon you.
 You push everything to the back of your mind and focus on the task at hand– the finish.
 Whether you are one who can race without getting emotional during the race or one who does get emotional and can push it off, when you cross that finish line it’s like all the pillars fall.
 Relief that it’s over washes over you and everything that’s been tense relaxes.
 You begin to feel and be aware of everything you had been ignoring during the race: the ache in your legs, the hunger in your stomach, the sickening after-taste of your last gel, the throbbing in your feet and the release of your fear.
 The final is what most runners would say is the tear-jerker.
 That release of fear is immediate as your foot strikes the finish line and gets replaced by an overwhelming sense of accomplishment (ideally).

 The reality of your sacrifices and hard work coming to fruition rush over your already spent body and for the first time in a while you succumb.
 And it feels damn good.
 You did it.
 And you stand there and you boo-hoo.
 There may be science behind what is happening but it sure feels like it’s all about you crushing your goal.

-In reality, the tears might last 30 seconds but they are some of the most cathartic seconds you’ll ever get.
+In reality, runners cry at the finish for 30 seconds but they are some of the most cathartic seconds you’ll ever get.
 The best part is that the finish is a judgment-free zone.
 For those that are a little embarrassed, you shouldn’t be.
 No one is paying attention.
 Most other runners are probably a little jealous because tears are the hallmark of accomplishing something big, at least in running.
 You wouldn’t judge someone who just ran their heart out and was sitting on the curb crying, why would they?